ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 Repository management
 =====================

-* Every collection MUST have a public git repository.
+* Every collection MUST have a public Git repository.
 * Releases of the collection MUST be tagged in its repository.

   * The ``git`` utility with the ``tag`` argument MUST be used to tag the releases.